Analysis of the Risk-Sharing Principal-Agent problem through the Reverse-H{\"o}lder inequality: Extensions to the Reverse-Hölder framework

-We now specify the model under interest which is a a continuous-time version of the simple one introduced in the previous section.
+We specify the model of interest which is simply a continuous time version of the one studied previously.
 More precisely we consider one Principal and one Agent.
-The Principal will provide a unique cash flow (wage) $W$ at maturity (denoted $T$) to the Agent and requires in exchange an action $a=(a_t)_{t\in [0,T]}$ (that is completely monitored by the Principal) continuously in time according to the random fluctuations of the wealth of the firm.
-A contract will thus be a pair (Wage,Action)$=(W,a)$.
-The rigorous demonstration of our results calls for a precise mathematical framework that we give below.
-In particular we will impose some integrability conditions on admissible contracts that might seem at first glance a bit artificial.
-Hopefully, the optimal contract that we will derive (and that coincides with the one presented in with the classical economic literature) belongs to this class.\\\\
+The Principal provides a single cash flow (wage) $W$ at maturity (denoted $T$) to the Agent and requires in exchange an action $a=(a_t)_{t\in [0,T]}$ (that is completely monitored by the Principal) continuously in time according to the random fluctuations of the wealth of the firm.
+A contract will once again be a pair (wage,action)$=(W,a)$. \\